mpollmeier / scala-repl-pp 0.5.4

 All operators are prefixed with # in order to avoid naming clashes with more basic operators like > for greater-than-comparisons.
 This naming convention is inspired by scala.sys.process.

-Add dependencies with maven coordinates
+dep: add dependencies via maven coordinates

-Note: the dependencies must be known at startup time, either via --dep parameter:
+the dependencies must be known on startup

-srp --dep com.michaelpollmeier:versionsort:1.0.7
+./srp --dep com.michaelpollmeier:versionsort:1.0.7

 scala> versionsort.VersionHelper.compare("1.0", "0.9")